Genivia/ugrep/README.md

 ------------------------

 - **ugrep** matches Unicode by default, disabled with option `-U`.
-- **ugrep** supports *negative patterns* to skip parts of the input that should not be matched, such as skipping strings and comments when searching for identifiers in source code.
+- **ugrep** supports *negative patterns* of the form `(?^X)` to skip input that matches `X`.
+Negative patterns can be used to skip strings and comments when searching for identifiers in source code and find matches that aren't in strings and comments.
 - **ugrep** uses incremental matching.
 When one or more of the options `-q` (quiet), `-o` (only matching), `-c` (count), `-N` (only line number), `-l` (file with match), or `-L` (files without match) is used, **ugrep** performs